ipython/ipython/docs/source/interactive/shell.rst

 The .n, .s, .p properties
 -------------------------

+These properties of `SList` (IPython.utils.text.SList) objects provide convenient ways to use contained text in different formats:

 * ``.n`` returns (original) string with lines separated by a newline
 * ``.s`` returns string with lines separated by single space (for convenient passing to system commands)